Academic Programs

 - Medical-Surgical Nursing

 The MAN degree requires completion of a total of 42 units – 15 units of which for basic courses, 12 units for major courses, 6 units for elective/cognate courses, 3 units of seminar in thesis writing and 6 units of thesis writing.
-A full time MA student can enroll a maximum of 9 units per semester and is expected to complete the 42 units for a maximum of 7 years, including comprehensive, examination, and thesis writing.
+A full time MAN student can enroll a maximum of 9 units per semester and is expected to complete the 42 units for a maximum of 7 years, including comprehensive examination, and thesis writing.

 MASTER IN PUBLIC HEALTH